0cjs/sedoc/8bit/msx/sound.md

 Sound Generator), which is [GI AY-3-8910][wp-psg] compatible.
 It has three square wave sound channels (A, B and C) and one noise channel.

+MSX1 often uses an actual AY-3-8910; MSX2/2+/TurboR use a compatible YM2149
+SSG (Software Sound Generator), which was also used on the Atari ST and some arcade games.

 The AY-3-8910 also has two 8-bit GPIO ports with internal pull-ups on each pin.
 (Other AY-3-89xx models are missing the ports.)
 On MSX these are used for joystick inputs, the kana lamp, etc. (See section 1.7.12 in the